 Major subcontractors and suppliers for the Navy production were retained for the A-25A in order to enhance standardization.
 However, there were problems involved in coordinating engineering and manufacturing between Columbus and St Louis.
 These snags were not eased very much by the fact that the two plants were divisions of the same company.
 Enough differences between the A-25A and the SB2C-1 evolved so that the A-25A got its own model number of S84 within the Curtiss organization and its own series of drawings.

 The first A-25A took off on its first flight on September 29, 1942, about three months after the initial flight of the first production SB2C-1.
 It had the folding wings and the wing slats of the SB2C-1.
 Production and testing preceded rather slowly, and the first ten production examples were not completed until March of 1943.
-These were destined to be the last A-25As with folding wings.
+These were destined to be the only A-25As with folding wings.
 By this time, it was deemed impractical to continue the attempt to maintain standardization between the A-25A and the SB2C-1, since this was now holding up both programs.
 It was decided to transfer the A-25A program over to an Army contract.
 This transition added further to delays in the A-25A program, due to problems with inspection authority, government furnished equipment, and coordination with subcontractors.

 By the time that A-25A production was underway, the Army had found that it no longer had any need for dive bombers.
 Army pilots had not been well trained in dive bombing techniques, and their combat experience with the A-24 (Army version of the SBD Dauntless) was less than happy.
 The A-24 suffered heavy losses from enemy flak, and it was fount that it could not be operated in environments in which less than complete air superiority had been established.
 Consequently, the A-25As that were delivered to the Army were assigned to various second-line activities such as training and target-towing, and never saw any combat.
 The Army initially assigned the popular name Shrike to the A-25A, a name which had been associated with Curtiss-built Army attack planes since the A-8/A-10 series back in the early 1930s.
 However, by the end of 1943, the Army adopted the Navy Helldiver name for the A-25A.
 By this time the Army's A-25As had been redesignated RA-25A, the R prefix standing for "Restricted", which meant that they were not to be used in combat.